GioCura/Frontend-Mentor-Projects/Junior/Interactive-Card-Details-Form/README.md

 - [This SO thread](https://stackoverflow.com/questions/27660423/fieldset-width-100-of-parent) taught me how to override the `fieldset`'s default width by using `min-width: 0;`
 - [This blog post](https://codyhouse.co/nuggets/css-gradient-borders) taught me how to make a gradient border.
 - [This W3Schools page](https://www.w3schools.com/jsref/met_loc_reload.asp) taught me how to trigger a reload event.
+- [This SO thread](https://stackoverflow.com/questions/2486474/preventing-firefox-from-remembering-the-input-value-on-refresh-with-a-meta-tag) taught me how to override the `autocomplete` on Firefox.

 ## Author